Macomb Public Library

 Computer Access

-The Macomb Public Library has five public computers on the first floor with internet access and Open Office software (word processing, spreadsheets).
-There is also one computer for word processing only (no internet access) on the second floor.
+The Macomb Public Library currently has six public computers with internet access and Open Office software (word processing, spreadsheets).

-• Please ask at the service desk before getting on a computer.
+• Please ask at the Adult Services Desk before getting on a computer.

 • Sessions are limited to 30 minutes to ensure all patrons have access.